influxdata/influxdb/influxql/INFLUXQL.md

 -- show all tag keys from the cpu measurement where the region key = 'uswest' SHOW TAG KEYS FROM cpu WHERE region = 'uswest';

--- show sll tag keys where the host key = 'serverA' SHOW TAG KEYS WHERE host = 'serverA';
+-- show all tag keys where the host key = 'serverA' SHOW TAG KEYS WHERE host = 'serverA';
 ```